rhalbersma/dctl/README.md

 Clone this BitBucket repository to a directory of your choice

+      cd projects/
       hg clone https://bitbucket.org/rhalbersma/dctl/

-and point your compiler to their location.

 ### Header-only

 The DCTL is header-only, which means that you do not have link your application against a seperately compiled to separately compiled version of the DCTL.
 That's right: no DLL hell.
-You can simply #including the appropriate header files into your application and continue to use your regular build process.
-However, to make sure that your build environment is compatible with the DCTL requirements, you might want to run some the tests.
+You can simply #including the appropriate header files into your application, point your compiler to their location, and continue to use your regular build process.
+However, to make sure that your build environment is compatible with the DCTL requirements, you might want to run some tests.

 ### Testing